 Important : You also need to actively de-stress the non stressed words- you don’t say them as loudly, or with a slight raise in pitch.
 Often these are short common words such as: has, was, a, and, to, for.
 They almost get ‘swallowed up’.
 They aren’t important for the meaning – unless you need to emphasise them for a purpose.

 For example: He went out first and then everyone else followed quickly. (the bold words are the stressed main meaning words).
 So if I just said the words that are bold in the sentence, you would still get the meaning – “He went first everyone followed quickly”.
 And the unbolded words are hardly given any emphasis or stress- they are said more quietly and ‘weakly’.

 So the rhythm for this sentence would be ( as if you are tapping or drumming on something) DA DA da DA da da DA da DA DA The capitalised DA being the emphasised or stressed words and the words where the pitch rises and falls.
 Listen out for this and mimic it.

 Continue to do the same over and over again till you begin to understand and hear the ‘melody’ and stress of English.
 You need to attune your ear to hear the rhythm this way.
 Then you will start to hear, and recognise it when other people speak to you as well.

-Don’t forget to look out for my English accent training Part 2 next week for more on how to use English stress and intonation in your speech to sound flowing and smooth.
+Click here to get Part 2 for more on how to use English stress and intonation in your speech to sound flowing and smooth.

 Click on a link below now, to learn about our accent reduction courses and start speaking more clearly.